kev-finucan/TheHouse/README.md

 # TheHouse

-IN PROCESS - All menus, prizes & purchasing functionality, account tracking & 3/4 mini-games implemented and functioning.

-The House gives the user/player 100 tokens and tracks a running balance which they can use to bet on 1 of 4 different mini-games of chance and purchase prizes.
+he House gives the user/player 100 tokens and tracks a running balance which they can use to bet on any of 4 different mini-games of chance and/or purchase prizes.

 """
 WELCOME to The HOUSE!
 You've heard the stories; The House always wins.